nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 \end{bmatrix}
 $$

-From a code perspective, if you want to do it in C you take a look on my "academical" called [nml](/2021/01/20/writing-your-own-linear-algebra-matrix-library-in-c#solving-linear-systems-of-equations).
-The algorithms related to solving linear system of equations are also described there.
+From a code perspective, if you want to do it in C, you take a look at my "academical" called [nml](/2021/01/20/writing-your-own-linear-algebra-matrix-library-in-c#solving-linear-systems-of-equations).
+The algorithms related to solving a linear system of equations are also described there.

 Or we can do it in python, using numpy's [`numpy.linalg.eig()`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.eig.html) method.